DSUnipd/Getting-Started/README.md

 Getting_Started

 All about DSUnipd.
 This is the right place to find information and understand how to contribute in other repositories.
+This repo is born based on FIUP.
+Don't you know FIUP?
+Let's have a look [here](https://github.com/FIUP/Getting-Started).

 ## How to contribute